 - Newspaper sleeves

 - Ice bags

 - Dry cleaning bags

 - bubble wrap

 - salt bags

 - cereal bags

 - Toilet paper, napkin and paper towel wraps

 Perhaps you can hang a plastic bag in your kitchen somewhere to collect these types of plastic items until you are ready to make another trip to the grocery store.
-My mom stores hers in the pantry and I keep mine under the sink.
-Wherever is convenient for you!
 Never seem to remember to bring the bag of plastics along with you?
-Try writing down “recycle plastic bags” at the top of every grocery list as a reminder to bring your recyclable plastic bags and wrap with you the next time you go shopping.
-Remember, we’re all in this on the same planet together – let’s do our part to take care of it!
+Try writing down “recycle plastic bags” at the top of every grocery list as a reminder to bring your recyclable plastic bags.
+We’re all on the same planet together – let’s do our part to take care of it!